Skip to content

 1. Add a dependency to the com.xtdb/xtdb-kafka module in your dependency manager.

-2. On your Kafka cluster, XTDB requires a Kafka topic to use as its message log:
+2. On your Kafka cluster, XTDB requires two topics per database — a source log and a replica log:

-• This can be created manually and provided to the node config, or XTDB can create it automatically.
+• Both can be created manually and provided to the node config, or XTDB can create them automatically.

-• If allowing XTDB to create the topic automatically, ensure that the connection properties supplied to the XTDB node have the appropriate permissions to create topics - XTDB will create the topic with some expected configuration values.
+• If allowing XTDB to create the topics automatically, ensure that the connection properties supplied to the XTDB node have the appropriate permissions to create topics — XTDB will create each with the expected configuration values (single partition, LogAppendTime timestamps).

-3. The log topic should be configured with the following properties:
+3. Both topics should be configured with the following properties:

-• A single partition - this ensures that the message log is strictly ordered.
+• A single partition — this ensures that the log is strictly ordered, and single-writer leader election (see below) relies on Kafka assigning the single partition to a single consumer at a time.

-• message.timestamp.type set to LogAppendTime - this ensures that the timestamp of the message is the time it was appended to the log, rather than the time it was sent by the producer.
+• message.timestamp.type set to LogAppendTime — ensures the timestamp of the message is the time it was appended to the log, rather than the time it was sent by the producer.

 • The XTDB log is generally set up using the default values for configuration.
 A few key values to consider: